off-by-some/contrakit/README.md

 Think of it as an information-theoretic microscope for disagreement.
 Just as entropy priced *randomness*, Contrakit prices *contradiction*—so you can see exactly what it costs to flatten diverse perspectives into one.

 ## Quickstart
+> **⚠️ Under Construction**: This project is currently under active development.
+Currently i'm in the process of translating all of my Coq formalizations, notebooks, and personal scripts into API functionality and documentation.
+The core functionality is ready to use, but APIs, documentation, and features will change.

 **Install:**